Mumbai–Ahmedabad high-speed rail corridor: Planning

 Prime ministers of India and Japan at the groundbreaking ceremony for the Mumbai-Ahmedabad high-speed rail project, at Ahmedabad in 2017.

 In May 2014, the project was approved by Prime Minister Narendra Modi in a meeting with the chairman of the High-Speed Rail Corporation of India.
-The feasibility study on the project was carried out by RITES, Italferr and Systra in July 2015.
+The feasibility study on the project was carried out by RITES, Italferr, and Systra in July 2015.
 On 20 July 2015, a joint Japanese-Indian survey team recommended a Shinkansen-style system for the Mumbai–Ahmedabad line, including the adoption of Automatic train control and dedicated tracks.
-JICA's report recommended constructing 63.3% of the route an embankment slightly above the ground, 28.3% on stilts, 5.8% underground and 2.2% on bridges.
+JICA's report recommended constructing 63.3% of the route an embankment slightly above the ground, 28.3% on stilts, 5.8% underground, and 2.2% on bridges.
 Minister of State for Railways Rajen Gohain informed Parliament on 15 March 2017 that under a new plan, the entire corridor would be elevated except for the tracks that were proposed to be built underground.

 The Ministry of Railways, based on the recommendation of the NITI Aayog, announced that Shinkansen technology would be adopted for the line, with technology transfer to support the Make in India programme.
 Japan would also provide staff training.
 In January 2016, the Ministry of Railways fast-tracked the project and set up a Special Purpose Vehicle (SPV) named the National High-Speed Rail Corporation Limited to build and operate the corridor.
 The company was registered in January 2016 in the name of Indian Railways.
-It was planned for the company to eventually be made into a joint venture with equity participation of the Maharashtra and Gujarat governments.
+It was planned for the company to eventually be made into a joint venture, with equity participation of the Maharashtra and Gujarat governments.
 The public sector company is expected to build and also carry out train operations.
-The Ministry of Railways, the National High-Speed Rail Corporation (NHSRC) and JICA signed a tripartite consultancy agreement in December 2016 to implement the project.
-The NHSRC is a new agency floated to implement the project.
+The Ministry of Railways, the National High-Speed Rail Corporation (NHSRCL) and JICA signed a tripartite consultancy agreement in December 2016 to implement the project.
+The NHSRCL, was a new agency floated to implement the project.
 A joint venture between Japan International Consultants for Transportation Co (JIC), Nippon Koei Co, and Oriental Consultants Global Co.
 Ltd. was appointed as the general consultants for the project, and prepared design documents, bidding documents and technical standards and specifications for the project.